 Generally speaking, the tested cases are still quite limited and should be extended.
 However, it is interesting to note that JVET-W0130 (a loop filter) provides visual improvements over VTM (confidence interval above the zero line).

-It is also commented that Campfire and Tango are relatively smooth and therefore benficial for reduced resolution coding.
+It is also commented that Campfire and Tango are relatively smooth and therefore beneficial for reduced resolution coding.
 Herein, RPR and NN based superresolution perform approximately identical.
-It is suggested to include sequences with higher amount of detail.
+It is suggested to include sequences with a higher amount of detail.